Child Pornography Defense Attorney

 Arizona Porn Laws

-Although state child pornography laws were designed to protect children and minors, children under the age of 18 are not completely immune to these laws.
-In many cases, both the underage sender and the underage recipient of a pornographic image may face criminal charges.
-If the selfie is shared online or by direct sharing among the minor social circle, anybody who distributed or received the photo might face charges under juvenile criminal statutes in Arizona.
+In many cases, this is still considered child porn, and both the underage sender and the underage recipient of a pornographic image may face criminal charges under Arizona’s sexting laws.
+If the selfie is shared online or by direct sharing among the minor’s social circle, anybody who distributed or received the photo might also face juvenile criminal charges in Arizona.

-What are the Penalties for Child Pornography?
+What are the Penalties for Child Pornography in Arizona?

 • Hefty monetary fines